realblehhguh/android_device_moorechip_kona/README.md

 # TWRP Device Tree for Retroid Pocket 5
+> [!WARNING]
+> Decryption doesnt work.
+If you know a thing about handling about Qualcomm decryption, consider making a pull request.
+Or contact me on discord listed on my github profile.
+Thanks!

 > [!IMPORTANT]
 > - This device uses A/B (Dynamic Partitions).
 > - MTP doesnt work.
 > - Unable to flash TWRP at the moment.
-> - Decryption doesnt work.
 > - FastbootD doesnt work.

 ## Device Information